 There are limits to what you can achieve if you’re using a spring that must pair up to a standard shock absorber.
 Generally mild lowering springs offer around 30mm lowering.
 Sportier springs tend to offer between 45mm and 60mm.
 This does depend a bit on the car.
 Newer cars tend to have less travel to begin with in the suspension, so the lowering on offer will be less.
-It’s probably best to head over to the relevant section of the website, pop details of your car in, and see what is available.

 What if my car already has sports suspension?

 If you drive a hot-model (a GTi, S3, RS, AMG) or the sports suspension box (S-Line, R-Line, AMG-Line, M-Sport, M-Technic etc.) was ticked when the car was first ordered it may well already be lowered.

 A lot of lowering springs fit both standard and sports suspension and the lowering amount they provide will be for a car with standard suspension.
 If your car is already lowered, you will need to subtract the amount the car is already lowered from what the new springs will do.
 In some cases, optional sports suspension can lower the car so much that some aftermarket springs don’t lower it.
 S-Line on some recent Audis lowers the car by 30mm which means many aftermarket springs don’t lower by much or at all.

 Many of the lowering springs we sell are TUV approved.
 TUV approval means that part can be fitted to an otherwise standard car.
 This means in most cases you don’t need to replace anything.

 It’s worth bearing in mind that lowering springs are going to give your shock absorbers a bit more of a workout, so if they were on their way out anyway, they will hasten their demise.
 It’s worth considering replacing anything that seems worn on the suspension while you’re taking it to bits to fit springs.